CamillaPei/cse15l-lab-reports/labreport5.md

 java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests
 ```

-the full command line I ran to trigger the bug:
+### the full command line I ran to trigger the bug:
 `bash test.sh`

-A description of what to edit to fix the bug:
+### A description of what to edit to fix the bug:
-To fix the bugs, update the index increment in the last while loop of the merge method from `index1` to `index2` so that the code correctly appends elements to list2 instead of resulting in infinite loop.
-In filter method, change `result.add(0, s)` to `result.add(s)` so that the elemenets are added to the list in correct order.
+To fix the bugs, update the index increment in the last while loop of the `merge` method from `index1` to `index2` so that the code correctly appends elements to the new list and updating the index number instead of resulting in infinite loop and `time out` error.
+In `filter method`, change `result.add(0, s)` to `result.add(s)` so that the elemenets are added to the list in correct order.
 Fixed code:
 ```
 import java.util.ArrayList;